Tanu-N-Prabhu/Python/Machine Learning Interview Prep Questions/Unsupervised Learning Algorithms/Anomaly Detection/Local Outlier Factor/README.md

 ```
 lof_from_scratch/
 ├── lof_from_scratch.ipynb                   # Jupyter notebook with full implementation
 ├── README.md                                # This documentation file
 ```

 ---

-## ▶How to Run
+## How to Run

 1. Open the `lof_from_scratch.ipynb` file in **Google Colab** or **Jupyter Notebook**.
 2. Run each cell sequentially to see: